ampanisales/cs336-final_project/README.md

 ```
 - This intercept filter tells mitmproxy to intercept all responses from the website that are the result of the “/” (root) page.

 -  After setting the intercept filter, if we look at mitmproxy, there will be an orange-highlighted response.
 This response has been intercepted and is awaiting our approval to send.
-We can edit this reponse before we send it.
+We can edit the information in this response, like the status code or the location, before we send it.

 - Project inspired by this source:
     http://jeffq.com/blog/setting-up-a-man-in-the-middle-device-with-raspberry-pi-part-1/